-Gun ownership varies greatly around the world.
+Gun ownership varies significantly around the world.
 The only three countries that consider gun ownership a constitutional right are Mexico, Guatemala, and the United States.
-Over 175 countries allow their citizens to own firearms and many have specific regulations on ownership such as banning certain types of firearms.
+Over 175 countries allow their citizens to own firearms, and many have specific regulations on ownership, such as banning certain types of firearms.

 With the increasing threat of gun violence, particularly mass shootings in schools, places of worship, and stores, many people believe that gun laws should be revised and tightened.